asksven/azure-simianarmy/SecurityMonkey/README.md

 - `SlackURL`      : can be empty, in that case nothing will get sent to slack.
 We use this implementation: https://github.com/asksven/azure-functions-slack-bot
 - `SlackChannel`  : can be empty, default will be used in that case

+SecurityMonkey can be run from the command-line but also as an Azure App WebJob.
+Do do so just create a zipfile containing `getSecurityState.ps1` (in the root) and deploy the zipfile to a WebJob.

 ## Usage